 Susceptible to dings and dents

 Although—at 2 inches deep—it can’t hold as many lasagna layers as some of our other picks, this low-priced option is long and wide at 14.5 x 11 inches.
 It’s made of dark and sturdy steel, which has the advantage of heating up more quickly and giving better browning than glass or ceramic.
-The wide handles make it easy to transfer into and out of the oven and the easy-to-clean coating, unlike some nonstick surfaces, can even be used with metal utensils, though it’s not as durable as enameled cast iron.
+The generous handles make it easy to transfer into and out of the oven and the easy-to-clean coating, unlike some nonstick surfaces, can even be used with metal utensils, though it’s not as durable as enameled cast iron.
 Another bonus?
 It’s versatile—you can also use it for baking sheet cakes or roasting meats and vegetables.

 Best Deep-Dish: USA Pan Nonstick Aluminized Steel Lasagna Pan